-The first stage is the ideation.
-In this stage, key aspects/decisions around the business brief (which includes segments like customer value proposition, competitive landscape, feature set, business model etc) that answers questions like “How are we going to find and acquire customers”, “how might this product be monetised”, “what are the biggest issues of this company” is developed.
-A company only moves into the validation phase if one or more MD is excited about the idea and can imagine themselves on the board, catalysing that idea.
+The first stage is ideation.
+In this stage, key aspects/decisions around the business brief (which includes segments like customer value proposition, competitive landscape, feature set, business model, etc) that answer questions like “How are we going to find and acquire customers”, “how might this product be monetized”, “what are the biggest issues of this company” is developed.
+A company only moves into the validation phase if one or more MD is excited about the idea and can imagine themselves on the board, catalyzing that idea.

 The creation stage is the differentiation stage.
 A prototype of the product is made in this stage.
-Significant resources get put into the project and this is where the path towards turning the project into a company really kicks in.
-Hiring plans, key advantages, funding strategy(either angel investors or venture capital) and formation of the startup are also put in place.
+Significant resources get put into the project and this is where the path toward turning the project into a company really kicks in.
+Hiring plans, key advantages, funding strategy(either angel investors or venture capital), and formation of the startup is also put in place.

 The operating team takes over here and the journey to the “founding day” begins.

 In the scale-up stage, more capital is brought into the company (through VC funding), the company is scaling up and it begins to look and feel like a regular startup.
-This is also the stage where market leadership, predictable revenue, efficient scaling, team and culture of the startup and also industry leadership is analysed.
+This is also the stage where market leadership, predictable revenue, efficient scaling, team, and culture of the startup, and also industry leadership are analyzed.
 Predictable Revenue is a framework to create consistency year-over-year and provide business growth based on a formulaic process – not last-minute guessing.
-The team culture is also decided which is made up of the values, beliefs, attitudes and behaviours shared by a team.
+The team culture is also decided which is made up of the values, beliefs, attitudes, and behaviors shared by a team.

 All of this is about people, whether it’s talking about people at the PSL level or the founders or investors, there is so much of the process that is about people and who the specific people are.
 Each studio is a reflection of who the people are, where they work and what they want to do.
 The “people factor” is critically important and it is important that this is nailed down from the beginning.